mycroft/bgutil-rs/README.md

     bgutil-rs <SUBCOMMAND>

 SUBCOMMANDS:
+    delete    Delete metric(s)
     help      Prints this message or the help of the given subcommand(s) info      Information about a metric
     list      List metrics with given pattern
     read      Read a metric contents
+    write     Write a metric and its value
 ```

 ### Info